 Flexibility at scale

 Scalability is critical.
 A good eCommerce personalization tool needs to allow a business to take advantage of growing customer experience.
-The ideal personalization and optimization solution should enable brands to present their content in whatever manner is going to be visually appealing to their target audience.
+The ideal personalization and conversion rate optimization solution should enable brands to present their content in whatever manner is going to be visually appealing to their target audience.

 eCommerce personalization tools increase sales, customer engagement, and customer loyalty.
 45% of consumers say they are more likely to shop on an eCommerce site that offers personalization.
 Setting up a truly effective personalized eCommerce experience may be seen as a complex proposition involving lots of moving parts, but with the right set of tools at hand, it is much easier to achieve.